fufu70/raspberry-pi-cluster-install/README.md

 All of the SD Cards were pre flashed with a version of [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/) that was [SSH enabled](https://drive.google.com/file/d/1L-akImmOexHYzRMX8wDCMiAqF5VEQAmc/view?usp=sharing).
 The Raspberry Pi Foundation has a [short guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) on how to install it on your SD Cards.

 Currently the latest version of Raspbian does not have SSH enabled by default, head to the Raspbian SSH Gist or download the img directly [here](https://gist.github.com/fufu70/8b0af230d9f7a06fb440368e648bdb7a) and [here](https://drive.google.com/file/d/1L-akImmOexHYzRMX8wDCMiAqF5VEQAmc/view?usp=sharing) respectively.
+(An updated version exists [here](https://drive.google.com/file/d/1u-r8H_r_JZ0Ma8Eo-80Mc4ub0fmqFwoq/view?usp=sharing))

 ## Master Installation